Managing X-Particles Licences

 Click this button to abandon any changes and close the window.

-Clicking this button will disable the X-Particles licence on this machine, making the licence available for use in an installation of Cinema 4D on another machine (assuming you have an unlocked licence).
+Clicking this button will disable the X-Particles licence on this machine, making the licence available for use in an installation of Cinema 4D on another machine.
 Note that X-Particles will stay disabled on this machine until you re-enable it from this dialog box.
 It will not be re-enabled by restarting Cinema.
 Compare this to the Licence Manager (see below) which lets you temporarily release a licence for use on another machine.

 The X-Particles Licence Manager allows you to see which seats are in use on which machines.
 This is of most use if you have multiple seats for a licence and need to close one to free it up; you can see which machines are using them using the licence manager.